mtollefsen/mtollefsen.github.io/_pages/home.md

 ## 2022
 ### Overwatch League (OWL) Data Projects (January 2022 - March 2022)
-Series of personal projects using data from OWL.
+Series of personal projects, listed below, using data from OWL.
 I chose to use OWL data because I have strong domain knowledge of the game and the league from playing on an Overwatch team in college.

 #### Data Cleaning and Organization
 - Cleaned and organized nearly 5 million rows of OWL data from 14 flat CSV files into a connected database of 7 tables using SQL.